^

 Erythema, fever

-The emergence of erythema and fever is preceded by neuralgia.
-Erythema is located on the face, trunk, always one-sided.
-Within 1-2 dermatomes.
-Edema is not pronounced, On the 2nd-3rd day, characteristic bubble rashes occur
+The appearance of erythema and fever is preceded by neuralgia.
+Erythema is located on the face, trunk, always one-sided. within 1-2 dermatomes.
+Edema is not expressed.
+On the 2-3rd day, characteristic vesicular rashes appear.

 Fever, intoxication, erythema, edema

 The process is localized more often on the hands and head.
-Local changes precede a fever: borders of a hyperemia and an edema are indistinct, there is no local morbidity: in the center - a characteristic carbuncle
+Local changes precede fever: the boundaries of hyperemia and edema are unclear, there is no local pain: in the center there is a characteristic carbuncle

 Erythema

 Absence of intoxication.
-Erythema is localized in the area of fingers, brushes.
-Swelling weakly absent local hyperthermia.
-Individual foci merge: often interphalangeal joints are affected
+Erythema is localized in the area of the fingers and hand.
+Edema is weakly expressed, there is no local hyperthermia.
+Individual foci merge with each other: interphalangeal joints are often affected

 Eczema, dermatitis